 Injured in a Slip and Fall Accident?

-If You Slip & Fall on Someone Else’s Property, Hire an Experienced Slip and Fall Lawyer near Philadelphia
+If You Slip & Fall on Someone Else’s Property, Hire an Experienced Slip and Fall Lawyer

 Pennsylvania premises liability law states that owners and property managers of public places including shops, restaurants, grocery stores, and sidewalks in residential areas must keep the premises of their property free of hazards and are responsible for the safety of all people visiting their property.
-Therefore, if the conditions on someone else’s property are responsible for causing you injury in a slip and fall accident, a Philadelphia slip and fall lawyer can help you figure out the full extent of the damages you are owed and go about obtaining compensation.
+Therefore, if the conditions on someone else’s property are responsible for causing you injury in a slip and fall accident, a slip and fall lawyer can help you figure out the full extent of the damages you are owed and go about obtaining compensation.

 When a person gets injured as a result of negligence from property management, they can be faced with medical expenses, loss of income, and pain and suffering.
-An experienced slip and fall attorney in the Philadelphia area can help to ensure that you are repaid in full for your damages, both physical and emotional.
+An experienced slip and fall attorney can help to ensure that you are repaid in full for your damages, both physical and emotional.
 Stuart Carpey is an experienced premises liability slip and fall lawyer in Philadelphia who can help you in the event of an accident.

 What is Considered a Slip and Fall Accident?